bswieser/gygAIx/Experiments/docling/readme.md

 ### **Version 7 & 8: Batch Processor & Organizer**

 * **Changes:** Automates the pipeline.
 Scans a directory for BOOKNAME-PAGE.png, creates organized subfolders (p-18/original, p-18/docling), moves files, and runs the image token optimizer.
 Safely handles cross-drive file migrations.
-* **Why it's notable:** This bridges the gap between single-file experimentation and bulk processing an entire 300-page book.
+* **Why it's notable:** This bridges the gap between single-file experimentation and bulk processing an entire 300-page book. *Testing proved this effectively clamped token costs to 765 per page across 240+ pages.*

+## **🚨 Production Testing & Infrastructure Failsafes (New Findings)**

+Based on batch execution logs, the pipeline is structurally sound but vulnerable to infrastructure failures.

+* **The Local LLM Bottleneck:** During tests, a connection drop to the local Ollama instance (192.168.0.9) caused the script to stall.
+Because the script attempts a 30-second timeout for *every single text node*, a disconnected LLM turns a 10-second parse into a 26-minute infinite failure loop.
+* **UI Deprecation:** The token optimizer UI uses a deprecated theme argument in the gr.Blocks() constructor that needs to be moved to .launch() for Gradio 6.0 compatibility.

 ## **🏆 Key Highlights & Recommendations for the Final Pipeline**

 ### **1\.
+Implement a Connection Failsafe (Priority Fix)**

+**Action:** The OCR pipeline must include a strike system.
+If requests.post to Ollama times out 3 times consecutively, the script should automatically toggle ENABLE\_OLLAMA\_CLEANING \= False and process the rest of the document with raw text to prevent catastrophic timeouts.

+### **2\.
 The Multi-Column Table Collapser (Strongly Recommended)**

 **Where to find it:** The Version 4 script (collapse\_multicol\_table).

-**Why use it:** LLMs hallucinate heavily when reading wide, multi-column tables (e.g., a d100 loot table split into 4 visual columns on a page).
-This script solves a major RAG (Retrieval-Augmented Generation) headache.
+**Why use it:** LLMs hallucinate heavily when reading wide, multi-column tables.
+Flattening these resolves a major RAG headache.

-### **2\.
+### **3\.
 The Geometric Table Fallback (Crucial Consideration)**

 **Where to find it:** The rebuild\_table\_from\_docling\_json script.

-**Why use it:** You should integrate this into your main pipeline as a try/except fallback.
+**Why use it:** Integrate this as a try/except fallback.
 If Docling returns a garbled grid, trigger the bounding-box math to reconstruct the table visually.

-### **3\.
+### **4\.
 OCR Numeric Skips (Performance Win)**

 **Where to find it:** The regex check if all(c in "0123456789-.,/%+\*() " for c in raw\_text):

-**Why use it:** Sending single numbers to a local LLM for "grammar cleaning" is a massive waste of compute.
-This one line will likely cut your processing time in half for table-heavy pages.
+**Why use it:** Bypassing the LLM for single numbers cuts processing time dramatically for table-heavy pages.